We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What We Don't Like

-• No timer included
+• No special features

 For a versatile and affordable option you can easily install into most standard-sized lamps, we love the GE Grow Light LED Indoor Flood Light Bulb.
 We’ve tested this bulb several times, including during our most recent at-home grow light test, and think it’s a great option for beginners and more experienced indoor gardeners alike.

-At 120 volts, it conveniently fits into most standard lamps, which means you don’t have to go out and buy any additional accessories or equipment, and it should blend in pretty well with your other decor.
 We originally installed it in a desk lamp that we clamped onto a bookshelf (and could easily adjust to the right distance to the plants), but during our most recent test, we placed it on a flood light socket that we connected to one of our existing grow light stands, so you can place it wherever it meets the needs of your plants.

 This light offers an advanced red spectrum, ideal for growing tomatoes, cucumbers, peppers, fruit trees, and flowers.
 While assembly is as simple as screwing in a lightbulb, the package did come with helpful height recommendations and illustrations for high-light plants (they listed tomatoes, cucumbers, and peppers), as well as low-light plants (leafy greens and herbs).
 It also recommends using the light 18 hours a day.
 This bulb does not come with a timer, but we were able to use one of our own.

 Unlike many other grow lights on this list, you will need to replace the bulb in a few months (depending on how often it is used).
-However, you can buy it in packs of four so you'll always have a replacement handy.
+However, you can buy it in packs of two, so you'll always have a replacement handy.
 Also, this light is similar to a flood light, so it can be bright but can be pretty lightweight to move (depending on the lamp).

 Dimensions: 4.06 x 5.94 inches | Type: LED | Wattage: 9 watts